-The three Rs of pastoral care are relationships, respect and responsibility.
+At The Croft, our staff are well-trained and supported to encourage relationships, respect and pupil responsibility.
 We believe this is achieved through a proactive, collaborative approach in which all members of the school community play a part.
 We are committed to continued support and guidance, as well as striving to implement new initiatives, which enhance every child's social and emotional intelligence further.

-Peer Support is an integral part of our commitment to pastoral care throughout the School.
-All our Year 6 pupils are invited to apply for the role of a Peer Supporter, whose job it is to offer support at playtimes or after lunch, in both Prep and Pre-Prep; a helping hand, a listening ear, a friendly chat, a point in the right direction, or simply being a peacemaker in a brewing storm!
+Peer Support is an integral part of our commitment to Pastoral Care throughout the School.
+All our Year 6 pupils are invited to be a Core Value Ambassador, whose job it is to offer support at playtimes or after lunch, in both Prep and Pre-Prep; a helping hand, a listening ear, a friendly chat, a point in the right direction, leader of a game or simply being a peacemaker in a brewing storm!

-Our Peer Supporters are readily identified by their maroon ties, which they wear with tremendous pride.
+Our Core Value Ambassadors are readily identified by their maroon ties, which they wear with tremendous pride.